jupyterhub/jupyterhub/examples/external-oauth/README.md

 # Using JupyterHub as an OAuth provider

-JupyterHub 0.9 introduces
+JupyterHub 0.9 introduces the ability to use JupyterHub as an OAuth provider for external services that may not be otherwise integrated with JupyterHub.
-Uses `jupyterhub.services.HubAuthenticated` to authenticate requests with the Hub.
+The main feature this enables is using JupyterHub like a 'regular' OAuth 2 provider for services running anywhere.

-There is an implementation each of cookie-based `HubAuthenticated` and OAuth-based `HubOAuthenticated`.
+This example uses `jupyterhub.services.HubOAuthenticated` to authenticate requests with the Hub for a service run on its own host.

-## Run
+## Run the example

 1. generate an API token: